Nogi Maresuke: Legacy

-Nogi's seppuku immediately created a sensation and a controversy.
+Nogi's seppuku immediately created a sensation and controversy.
 Some writers claimed that it reflected Nogi's disgust with the profligacy and decline in moral values of late Meiji Japan.
 Others pointed to Nogi's own suicide note, calling it an act of atonement for mistakes in his military career.
 In either case, Nogi's suicide marked the end of an era, and it had a profound impact on contemporary writers, such as Mori Ōgai, Kuroiwa Ruikō and Natsume Sōseki.
 For the public, Nogi became a symbol of loyalty and sacrifice.

 The epic historical novel Saka no Ue no Kumo portrays Nogi as floundering at the Siege of Port Arthur and having to be relieved by Kodama Gentarō.
 Several books have been released in recent years rehabilitating Nogi's image and showing he was a competent leader.